Louisa Harland: Early life

-Born in Dublin to a Northern Irish father, Harland has two older sisters, Katie and Ellie.
+Brought up in Dundrum, South Dublin, Harland has two older sisters, Katie and Ellie.
 She was part of the Ann Kavanagh Youth Theatre in Rathfarnham.
 She trained at the Mountview Academy of Theatre Arts in London.

 Career

 Television and film

-Upon graduation, Harland landed a recurring role as Kayleigh in the RTÉ One series Love/Hate in 2011.
+Upon graduation, Harland landed a recurring role as Kayleigh in season two of the RTÉ One series Love/Hate in 2011.
 She later appeared in films Rob Burke's Standby (2014) and Woody Harrelson's Lost in London (2017).

 In 2017, it was announced Harland had been cast as Orla McCool, the eccentric cousin of Erin Quinn (Saoirse-Monica Jackson), in the Channel 4 sitcom Derry Girls.
 The first series aired in January 2018, receiving critical and commercial acclaim, and the second in March 2019.
+A final third series, as well as a special, aired in 2022.

 On 26 June 2020, Harland and her fellow Derry Girls costars performed a sketch with Saoirse Ronan for the RTÉ fundraising special RTÉ Does Comic Relief, with proceeds from the night going towards those affected by the COVID-19 pandemic.
+That same year, Harland appeared in the film Boys from County Hell.

+Harland plays the lead role of Nell Jackson in the 2024 Disney+ series Renegade Nell.